Psalm 91: Western Christianity

 In Western Christianity it is often sung or recited during services of Compline.

 The psalm forms part of the Benedictine rite of the daily evening prayer Compline.
 After the Reform of the Roman Breviary by Pope Pius X it was only used on Sundays and Solemnities.
 In the Liturgy of the Hours it is part of Compline on the eve of Sunday and Solemnities.

 In the Revised Common Lectionary (Year C) the psalm is appointed for the first Sunday in Lent, linking it to the temptation of Christ, where the devil quotes this psalm.

 In the medieval Western Church it was included in the readings for Good Friday.

-Eastern Orthodoxy
+Eastern Orthodox Church

-In Eastern Orthodoxy it is used in the prayers of the Sixth Hour, at Great Compline, and also in the Memorial Service for the departed (Pannikhida).
+In the Eastern Orthodox Church, Psalm 90 (Psalm 91 in the Masoretic Text) is read daily at the Sixth Hour.
+It is part of the twelfth Kathisma division of the Psalter, read at Vespers on Wednesday evenings, as well as on Tuesdays and Thursdays during Lent, at Matins and the Ninth Hour, respectively.
+It is also read at Great Compline and at the Funeral service.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Sext, as well as the first watch of the Midnight office.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Musical settings

 Hymns

 The 1972 hymn in German, "Wer unterm Schutz des Höchsten steht", is a paraphrase of Psalm 91.
 "On Eagle's Wings" is a hymn composed by Michael Joncas in 1979, loosely based on this psalm.